BFBS: 'A Friend Abroad.'

-British troops in Germany—and elsewhere.
-Oliver Zoellner's book examines and analyzes contemporary BFBS's output, reception, uses and functions.
+British troops in Germany and elsewhere.
+Oliver Zöllner's book examines and analyses BFBS's output, reception, uses and functions with data collected in 1994 and 1995.
 It includes an historical

-and organizational overview, a detailed format analysis of two weeks' programme output of BFBS Radio 1, secondary analyses of internal surveys, and focus group research among British military personnel
+and organisational overview, a detailed format analysis of two weeks' programme output of BFBS Radio 1, secondary analyses of internal surveys, and focus group research among British military personnel

 in Germany.
-Forces radio and TV exist, inter alia,
+Results indicate that forces radio and TV exist, inter alia,

 to foster feelings of togetherness and community among soldiers, and to boost the troops' morale — they are the sugar icing on a sometimes bitter pill, as it were.
 The study concludes with

 an outlook on the future of forces broadcasting in Germany.
 This book has become an historical document by now as BFBS's presence in Germany ended in 2020.